jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 The [`Presenter`](#presenters) pattern is a commonly used design pattern for modeling user interactions in an application.
 By creating a [`Presenter`](#presenters) for each [`View`](#views) and working with [`ViewModels`](#viewmodels), we can achieve a clear modularization of our [presentation logic](layers.md#presentation-layer) and we ensure that each component has a specific responsibility.
 Delegating [`ViewModel`](#viewmodels) creation to the [`ToViewModel`](#toviewmodel) layer enables separation of concerns and allows the [`Presenter`](#presenters) to focus on its primary responsibility of modeling user interaction, delegating work to the various parts of the system.

-The [Presenter](#presenters) layer forms a [platform-independent](layers.md#platform-independence-1) layer below the actual front-end technology.
+The [Presenters](#presenters) form a [platform-independent](layers.md#platform-independence-1) layer below the actual front-end technology.
 All logic is hidden under a shell of [`ViewModels`](#viewmodels) and user actions.
 This makes it possible to swap out the front-end while leaving the underlying system intact.

 `< TODO: Add code samples to demo project. >`